 The first thing that always comes to mind whenever people are planning to purchase a TV set is usually the resolution and this is of course an important thing to consider considering the fact that the resolution will have a big impact on the user’s overall experience.

 As of 2021, there are 8K TV resolutions even though the technology isn’t just entirely everywhere instead, you’ll likely come across a 4K TV with Ultra HD resolution which will definitely offer an interesting experience with great viewing angles.

 While 4K TVs are great and there are 8K UHD TVs, you might have wondered what is the primary difference between these devices in terms of their picture quality and resolution due to these numbers.

-As a consumer, what kind of pixel should you be looking for or simply put, what would be the best TV resolution for you?
+As a consumer, what kind of pixel should you be looking for, or simply put, what would be the best TV resolution for you?
 The best answer is simple – both.
-Below is a simple pixel chart that shed some lights on the differences between these pixels.
+Below is a simple pixel chart that sheds some light on the differences between these pixels.

-And then there is 8K which is therefore a serious jump in the number of pixels which is about 33 million pixels per screen.
-If you’re on the market to purchase a TV that’s capable of producing a life-like image quality, then you might to consider either a 4K or an 8K TV.
+And then there is 8K which is, therefore, a serious jump in the number of pixels which is about 33 million pixels per screen.
+If you’re on the market to purchase a TV that’s capable of producing a life-like image quality, then you might want to consider either a 4K or an 8K TV.

 One of their advantages is their high dynamic range or HDR as it’s usually called and this is because the technology is able to apply a greater range of color and contrast to the images being display on the screen.

 Most of these advanced TVs also feature upconverting technology which displays any signal at nearly 4K or 8K resolution.